pluarant/pluarant.github.io/documentation/api/real-time-api/messaging.md

 There are two modes of operation:

    - Read Messages and call logs.
 This mode is enabled by default
-   - Read Summary, read a latest message from each user and group.
+   - Read Summary, read the latest message from each user and group.
 This allows you to get a snapshot of all the communicating users and groups.
 You can then create another read session to read messages for any of those users or groups.

 ### Reading Order
 Once you set a read session, you can start reading messages by calling `read` API.
 You can read messages in the first-in-first-out (fifo) mode or the last-in-first-out (lifo) mode.
 In the first-in-first-out mode, oldest messages are read first.
 By default, the first-in-first-out mode is disabled.